Allergy-Free Halloween Treats and the Teal Pumpkin Project’s Fight Against Food Allergies

 Allergy-Free Caramel Popcorn

-Continue to boil until mixture reaches 320 degrees, the caramel stage.
+- Continue to boil until mixture reaches 320°F, the caramel stage.
 Use an instant-read candy thermometer, or follow our Candy Temperature Guide to determine when the syrup is done.

-To make popcorn balls: Work quickly before popcorn has cooled.
+- To make popcorn balls: Work quickly before popcorn has cooled.
 Use greased hands (ouch) or a mold to shape popcorn into balls.
 Press popcorn together tightly, and set on waxed paper to cool.
-Yield: 6 1-cup servings

 Nut-Free Trail Mix Recipe